 Categories

-News Ticket Giveaway
+Featured News Taping Announcement Ticket Giveaway

 Winners will be chosen at random and a photo ID will be required to pick up tickets.
 Winners will be notified via email.
 Duplicate entries for a single taping will be automatically voided.
 Tickets are not transferable and will be voided if sold.
 Standing may be required.
 No photography, recording or cell phone use in the studio.
 No cameras, computers or recording devices allowed in the venue.
 While we do our best to accommodate all winners, we cannot guarantee admissionThese passes are based on space available therefore you will be filling in spots available on the floor or balcony depending on the tickets that are available when you arrive.